PrathikshaVasudevan/AgriVision-Cotton-Health/README.md

 # 🌱 Agri-Vision: Cotton Crop Maturity & Health Classifier

+This project was developed during the Winter Internship'25 at console.success

 This project analyzes **cotton crop images** using **Deep Learning and Computer Vision** to determine:

 - The **growth phase** of the cotton crop